-Wise Women on Wheels is an incubation project.
-It is an exciting new collaboration between Rockstone Community Foundation and the Ubele Initiative which will support Black and Minority Ethnic (BME) women over the age of 45 in cycling proficiency.
+Wise Women on Wheels (WWoW) was our incubation project in 2017.
+It was an exciting collaboration between Rockstone Community Foundation and the Ubele Initiative which supported Black and Minority Ethnic (BME) women over the age of 45 in cycling proficiency.

 Another element of Ubele’s work is its focus on intergenerational work.
-There will be 2 female volunteer Bikeability cyclists from University College London who will assist in the facilitation of the riding programme.
-Having a cross generational element will be beneficial to both parties getting to work with people they may not usually interact with.
+There were 2 female volunteer Bikeability cyclists from University College London who assisted in the facilitation of the riding programme.
+Having a cross generational element was beneficial to both parties getting to work with people they may not usually interact with.

-Wise Women on Wheels promises to be an exciting project which spans, health, environmental, age concern and BME women’s issues to bring fun and innovative approaches to the local community in Tottenham through the lens of cycling.
+Wise Women on Wheels was an exciting project which brought fun and innovative approaches to the local community in Tottenham through the lens of cycling.